akeneo/pim-community-dev/src/Akeneo/Pim/Automation/FranklinInsights/README.md

 On Franklin side, it's called subscription id.

 ***Tracker Id***
-The tracker id is an extra field that we can send to Franklin.
+The tracker id is an extra field that we send to Franklin.
 It eases the recovering of the product on which a product subscription is based on.
 We use the product id as tracker id in the current implementation.